 Debunking Common Business Intelligence Myths

-The information presented in this seven-articles series, entitled ‘Debunking Common Business Intelligence Myths’, will shatter common myths in the BI tools market, and provide clarity to cut through the confusion so that you can make the right decision for your business and your users.
+In this article series, entitled ‘Debunking Common Business Intelligence Myths’, we will debunk the market myths in the BI tools market, and help you sort through the confusion to make the right choice for your business.
+In this, the second of the article series, we delve into data governance and separate fact from fiction.

-- Provide meta data layer that is easy for business users to understand and leverage
+- Offering semantic data layer and front-end tools that are easy for all users to understand and leverage (without giving them direct access to data sources)

 Additional articles in this seven article series will include: